 for Excellence in Patient Engagement

-Established in 2014, the Sherman Award is dedicated to recognizing innovative work that has resulted in better, safer care and improved outcomes by engaging patients and families in their care.
-The award, which is a partnership between EngagingPatients.org, the National Patient Safety Foundation’s (NPSF) Lucian Leape Institute and Taylor Healthcare, will be conferred at the NPSF’s 19th annual Patient Safety Congress in Orlando, Fla. on May 18.
-The winner will receive an all-expenses paid trip to Orlando for the Congress.
+Established in 2014, the Sherman Award is dedicated to recognizing innovative work that has resulted in better, safer care and improved outcomes by engaging patients and families.
+The award, a partnership between EngagingPatients.org, IHI/National Patient Safety Foundation’s Lucian Leape Institute and Taylor Healthcare, will be conferred at the NPSF/IHI 20th annual Patient Safety Congress in Boston, Mass. on May 24.
+The winner will receive an all-expenses paid trip to Boston for the Congress.

 HONORING EXCELLENCE IN PATIENT ENGAGEMENT

-Taylor Healthcare is pleased to sponsor the fourth annual Sherman Award for Excellence in Patient Engagement.
-The award was created to recognize the innovative work that has resulted in better, safer care and improved outcomes by engaging patients and families in their care.
-This year’s award will be conferred by Taylor Healthcare in partnership with the National Patient Safety Foundation’s (NPSF) Lucian Leape Institute at the 2017 NPSF Patient Safety Congress in Orlando, Fla. on May 18 and the award-winning program will be featured on EngagingPatients.org.
+Taylor Healthcare is pleased to sponsor the fifth annual Sherman Award for Excellence in Patient Engagement.
+The award was created to recognize the innovative and challenging work of engaging patients and families to improve outcomes.
+The 2018 award will be conferred by Taylor Healthcare in partnership with the IHI/National Patient Safety Foundation Lucian Leape Institute on May 24.
+The award-winning program and finalists will be featured on EngagingPatients.org.

 A WORD ABOUT RESULTS*